St Pancras Old Church: Disrepair and restoration

 By 1847 the Old Church was derelict, but in view of the growth of population in the southern part of the parish, it was decided to restore it.
 (Victorian restoration of churches is not what we understand today by the phrase building restoration.)
 The architect of the alterations was Alexander Dick Gough.

 The old tower was removed, allowing the nave to be extended westwards, and a new tower was built on the south side.
 The south porch was removed, and a new vestry was added on the north side.
 The whole exterior of the church was refaced or reworked.
 The enlargement and the addition of galleries increased the capacity of the church from about 120 to 500.

-Services resumed, including funerals, baptisms and weddings, such as that, on July 25, 1852, of William Rose, of Fulletby, and Helen Tippetts, of Windsor, daughter of Obadiah Tippetts, silk merchant and draper of Cheapside, by Curate R.P.
-Wilkinson.
+Services resumed, including funerals, baptisms and weddings, such as that, on July 25, 1852, of William Rose, of Fulletby, and Helen Tippetts, of Windsor, daughter of Obadiah Tippetts, silk merchant and draper of Cheapside, by Curate R. P. Wilkinson.

-There were further restorations of the Old Church in 1888 by Arthur Blomfield with the reredos by C E Buckeridge; in 1925 when the plaster ceiling and the side galleries were removed, and in 1948 following Second World War bomb damage.
+There were further restorations of the Old Church in 1888 by Arthur Blomfield with the reredos by C. E. Buckeridge; in 1925 when the plaster ceiling and the side galleries were removed, and in 1948 following Second World War bomb damage.
 The building was designated a grade II* listed building on 10 June 1954, That year also saw the former parish of Christ Church Somers Town (destroyed in the 1940 Blitz) merged into that of St Pancras Old Church, followed by that of St Matthew's Oakley Square in 1956.

+Clergy

+The first recorded vicar was Fulcherius, who was appointed in 1181.